arundeep78/wsl_debian_dev/Readme.md

 To configure Docker and Docker compose, I followed the [this article](https://dev.to/felipecrs/simply-run-docker-on-wsl2-3o8) from [Felipe Santos](https://dev.to/felipecrs).

 NOTE: Below steps are based on image created above.
-For my case I followed below steps to keep these as 2 seprate images
+For my case, I followed below steps to keep these as 2 seprate images

 ```cmd
 wsl --export debian11 ./wsl_backups/deb11base.tar